ubilabs/node-api-stream/README.md

 wikiStream.end();
 ```

-## API Documentation
+## API-Stream Documentation

 **apiStream.createApi(initialiseEndpoint, endpointDefaultOptions = {})**

-* initialiseEndpoint &lt;Function&gt; Endpoint initialisation function
+* initialiseEndpoint `<Function>` Endpoint initialisation function
-* endpointDefaultOptions &lt;Object&gt; Default options for the constructor of the created class
+* endpointDefaultOptions `<Object>` Default options for the constructor of the created class

-The endpoint initialisation function must
+The endpoint initialisation function must take an `options` object as parameter.
+The options can be user-defined upon initialisation of the generated API class.
+The endpoint initialisation function should return an *endpoint function*.
+The endpoint function is called for every item written to the generated API stream.
+It is passed two parameters:

+* **query:** Type: `?`.
+The query written to the stream, after it has been passed through the `accessor` function.
+* **done:** Type: `Function`.
+A callback function which must be called once, after the API query is completed.
+Pass an error as first parameter to indiciate failure, or `null` to indicate success.
+Pass the API response as second parameter.

+## Generated Class Documentation

-The constructor of created stream classes accepts an options object.
+The constructor of created stream class accepts an options object.
 The options object is used to define some behaviour (e.g. qps, caching), and is then passed on as parameter to `initialiseEndpoint`.
 All default values may be overriden by re-defining the value in `endpointDefaultOptions`.
 By default, the created stream classes support the following options:

-* **options.qps** Type: `Number`, default: `35`.
+* **options.qps:** Type: `Number`, default: `35`.
 Defines the maximum number of requests per second.
 Must be at least `1`.
-* **options.cacheFile** Type: `String`, default: `null`.
+* **options.cacheFile:** Type: `String`, default: `null`.
 Defines the name of the cache file to be used.
 The cache is disable if no name has been defined.
-* **options.accessor** Type: `Function`, default: `data => data`.
+* **options.accessor:** Type: `Function`, default: `data => data`.
 Items written to the stream will be passed through `options.accessor` before being passed as query to `queryEndpoint`.
-* **options.stats** Type: `Object`, default: `{current: 0}`.
+* **options.stats:** Type: `Object`, default: `{current: 0}`.
 A statistics object which will be attached to each result.
 The `options.stats.current` property is increment on each query.